taylorhickem/sqlite-gsheet/README.md

 ## setup

+see below for user data configuration from non-default directory

 1. configure service account for google sheets api search online sources for steps to setup a service account
        example: robocorp article: [how to read from and write into Google Sheets for your robots](https://robocorp.com/docs/development-guide/google-sheets/interacting-with-google-sheets)